 For scrapbookers, this ink will not ruin your precious photos and memories, and is long lasting and fade resistant.

 Available in many different colours.
 I have not yet needed a refill!

-Gina K Designs released Amalgam Black ink last year and it is a Game Changer.
+Gina K Designs released Amalgam Obsidian Black ink and it is a Game Changer.

 You can stamp your images with this ink and colour with just about ANYTHING.
 Alcohol markers, waterbased mediums, dye inks etc. It is quick drying and is a dark black – making it great for sentiments too.

 If you wanted just one ink for your craft room, this would be the one to invest in.

 Note: Jet Black has been discontinued as Gina K Designs also released Obsidian which is the ink they have chosen to retain in their range.
 If you have Jet Black, you can re-ink it using the Obsidian Refill.

 StazOn is solvent ink.
 (Use in a well ventilated area).
 It is designed to be used on non-porous surfaces such as plastic, metal, glass, ceramic, leather, coated paper and laminated surfaces.